s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/rng/host_api/onemath-rng-uniform_bits.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-4.0

-.. _onemkl_rng_uniform_bits:
+.. _onemath_rng_uniform_bits:

 uniform_bits
 ============

 Class is used for generation of uniformly distributed bits in 32/64-bit chunks.

-.. _onemkl_rng_uniform_bits_description:
+.. _onemath_rng_uniform_bits_description:

 .. rubric:: Description

-The class object is used in the :ref:`oneapi::mkl::rng::generate()<onemkl_rng_generate>` function to provide uniformly distributed bits in 32/64-bit chunks.
+The class object is used in the :ref:`oneapi::mkl::rng::generate()<onemath_rng_generate>` function to provide uniformly distributed bits in 32/64-bit chunks.
 It is designed to ensure each bit in the 32/64-bit chunk is uniformly distributed.
 Can be not supported by the specific engine.

 class uniform_bits
 ------------------